meilisearch/engine-team/resources/experimental-feature.md

 ## Motivations

-From the moment Meilisearch v1 is released, Meilisearch is considered a stable binary where the API cannot break.
-It will be impossible to provide a feature and break it without releasing a major version.
+Since the release of v1, Meilisearch is considered a stable binary and its API cannot break between minor and patch versions.
+This means it is impossible to make breaking changes to a feature without releasing a major version.

-Since we don’t plan to release a new major version every two months (we guarantee stability to our users), we need to ensure we are making the right product decisions about our newly integrated features.
+This limitation, which guarantees our users Meilisearch is a stable and reliable product, also applies to new features.
+If we introduce a new feature in one release, any breaking changes will require a new major release.

-To prevent this, we want to provide first these features as "experimental" by letting users testing them and reporting any issues they could have with their usage.
+To prevent frequently releasing new major versions but still continue to develop new features, we will first provide these features as "experimental".
+This allows users to test them, report implementation issues, and give us important feedback.

 ## Which features are concerned?